elena-lyulina/cil-road-segmentation/README.md

 To create a submission using the entire pipeline, you can use the `src.submission.end2end` module.
-Similar to training a model, create an `end2end.py` file in the `src/experiments` directory and call the `src.submission.end2end.run_end2end` function with the path to the model's config file.
+Similar to training a model, create an `end2end.py` file in the `src/experiments` directory and call the `src.submission.end2end.run_end2end` function with the paths to the model's config files.
 Refer to `src/experiments/example/end2end.py` for an example.

 To use clustering, pass a list of tuples containing the two models for the respective clusters as `config_paths`